 The truck accident attorneys at Lee, Myers & O’Connell, LLP are skilled investigators who understand how to prove fault.
-Our attorneys could immediately seek out and analyze evidence related to your case, including:
+Our Truck accident Lawyer could immediately seek out and analyze evidence related to your case, including:

 - Police officer’s accident report – A police officer who responds to the accident should make a detailed report about your crash.
 The report should contain important information about the other drivers and vehicles involved and other potentially influential factors such as weather and road conditions.

 - Photos and videos of the accident – These may include your own photos and videos of the accident, traffic camera footage, or surveillance footage from nearby businesses and homes.

 - Eyewitness accounts of what happened – Other drivers or bystanders who witnessed the accident can be helpful in recreating what happened and who might be at fault for the accident.